jaclu/spd/files/platform/ish/not-AOK/README.md

-# Files for iSH not useable on iSH-AOK
+# Files for iSH not usable on iSH-AOK